-My main research focuses on men's support for gender equality, specifically I am interested in how men can support gender equality, and why they might or might not do so.
+My doctoral research focused on men's support for gender equality, specifically I answered the questions how men can support gender equality, and what might prevent them from doing so.

 In the first part of my PhD I investigated how men can support gender equality.
 I demonstrated that men's support for gender equality can be differentiated between two types of support: public and domestic support for gender equality.
 Public support comprises actions that address gender inequality in public places, for instance in the workplace.
 Examples include encouraging female colleagues to take on leadership positions, or speaking up when witnessing gender inequality.
 Domestic support describes the engagement in nontraditional gender roles within a man's own home environment.
 Examples include sharing housework and childcare equally with one's female partner.
-I have developed the Support for Gender Equality among Men Scale (SGEMS) which measures each type of support.
+Together with my supervisors, I developed the Support for Gender Equality among Men Scale (SGEMS) which measures each type of support (see publication below).

 In the second part of my PhD, I investigated why men might or might not support gender equality domestically.
 I linked domestic support for gender equality to the theory of precarious manhood.
 According to this theory, men experience a constant pressure to publicly prove their manhood as it is a state that is "difficult to achieve and tenuous to hold".
 Men hold their manhood status by avoiding all that is feminine, especially in front of their male peers.
 In line, we found evidence that men who score high on precarious manhood beliefs report decreased levels of domestic support for gender equality in front of an audience of male peers, compared to anonymously.
 This might be problematic as it slows down the journey towards gender equality by sustaining gender roles.
 However, we also found that men scoring low in precarious manhood beliefs report increased levels of domestic support for gender equality in front of an audience of male peers, compared to anonymously.
 These men might potentially be the driving force to changing norms around men's engagement in domestic support for gender equality.